learn-co-curriculum/dsc-introduction-to-apis/README.md

 ## Summary

 In this lesson, we looked at an introduction to APIs, their basic understanding and main types of APIs.
-In the following lessons, we dig into this in a bit more detail and see how to make API calls in python.
+In the following lessons, we dig into this in a bit more detail and see how to make API calls in Python.